Tips for Car-Free Living (All or Just Some of the Time)

 What are the alternatives that can help you live without a car or at least enjoy car-free living more often?
 What are others ways to get where you want to go?

-You could borrow a car from a friend or relative, share a car with another person or family, bike, walk, skateboard, take buses, trains (public transportation and private lines), zip cars and other open car share programs, and even renting cars when you really can't do without is an affordable option, too.
+You could borrow a car from a friend or relative from time to time as neeed, share a car with another person or family, bike, walk, skateboard, take buses, trains (public transportation and private lines), zip cars and other open car share programs, and even renting cars when you really can't do without is often a more affordable option, too.

-Living without a car is more challening in a rural area than in an urban setting.
+Living without a car is more challenging in a rural area than in an urban setting.
 But challenging does not mean impossible.

 You can start by consuming less and and utilizing everything as completely as possible.
 You can shop online, use a home delivery, bulk buying, buying clubs, menu plan, combine trips, and share errands with friends.